From the Artist’s Desk…

 It seems like there’s a never-ending stream of design contests, challenges, etc. that promise fame for the winners but no real compensation to the artists that enter them.

 Spec work is crowdsourcing where a single designer or agency design something for free in the hope of winning a project or gaining notoriety.
 Basically, the artist invests time and resources into a project with no guarantee of payment.

 The Client gets to pick from a variety of designs while hundreds of artists lose all those design hours that they could be working on paid work.
-The artist always lose.
+The artist always loses.

 And don’t lose sight of the fact that only in art is spec work is an “acceptable” practice.
 Try rounding up three contractors to have a contest to build you the perfect dream house.

-Then offer them a cookie with promise that you’ll spread the word about their great work to everyone you know.
+Then offer them a cookie with the promise that you’ll spread the word about their great work to everyone you know.
 It’ll never happen.
-You’ll be laughed at by all three of them, because building a house takes far too much time and effort to do it for free.
+You’ll be laughed at by all three of them because building a house takes far too much time and effort to do it for free.

 So imagine my frustration when I come across the Obama for America Art Works poster contest.
 The campaign team describes it as a way for artists to “support President Obama’s plan to create jobs now, and why we’ll re-elect him to continue fighting for jobs for the next four years.”

 Out of the thousands of entries, I’m sure they’ll get, three winners will be picked to receive a framed print signed by the President.
 Oh, and all submissions become the property of Obama for America.